demml/opsml/docs/docs/index.md

 ## Incorporate into Existing Workflows

 Add quality control to your ML projects with little effort!
-With `opsml`, data and models are represented as `cards` and stored in a `card registry`.
+With `OpsML`, data and models are represented as `cards` and stored in a `card registry`.
 This allows for easy versioning, tracking and storage of ML artifacts.

 <h1 align="center">
   <br>